Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Abstract

 \section{Abstract}

-In this paper and its sequels, we give a necessary and sufficient condition for two essential simple loops on a 2-bridge sphere in a 2-bridge link complement to be homotopic in the link complement.
-This paper treats the case when the 2-bridge link is a $(2,p)$-torus link and its sequels will treat the remaining cases.
+In this paper and its two sequels, we give a necessary and sufficient condition for two essential simple loops on a 2-bridge sphere in a 2-bridge link complement to be homotopic in the link complement.
+This paper treats the case when the 2-bridge link is a $(2,p)$-torus link, where more cases of homotopy arise, and its sequels will treat the remaining cases.